UMCUGenetics/RNASeq_DE_Analysis/README.md

 #a boolean value specifying whether the top 3 pathways from the KEGG-pathway analysis should be plotted
 plot.kegg=FALSE

+#a boolean value specifying whether the various plots as generated in the report should also be exported to pdf format
+export.plots.pdf=TRUE

-#a boolean value specifying whether the various plots as generated in the report should also be exported to both pdf and svg format
+#a boolean value specifying whether the various plots as generated in the report should also be exported to svg format
-export.plots=TRUE
+#set to FALSE because filesizes for SVG can be quite large
+export.plots.pdf=FALSE

 #a boolean value specifying whether only the samples as defined in the metadatafile should be included for all processing steps (including normalization,e tc)
 samples.in.comp=TRUE